Last Updated: June 3, 2026

 This calculation setting is closely related to Fixed Work.
 Some users find this calculation suitable, especially since it was the default setting for at least the first 10 versions of Microsoft Project.

-Expand the Fixed Units Effort-Driven summary task.
+Expand the Fixed Units Effort-Driven summary.

 Duration